natrontech/kubelab-workshops/kubernetes-basics/07_advanced_scaling/docs.md

 Get to know more complex deployment scenarios.

-# You will learn how to
+## You will learn how to
-Choose an update strategy
+- Choose an update strategy

-DaemonSets and StatefulSets
+- Manage DaemonSets and StatefulSets